yesodweb/persistent/persistent-template/compile-time-testing/README.md

 This directory contains example projects to compile, for the purpose of testing reducing compilation time of Persistent models.
+Ideally the projects are varied, from intentional test cases (e.g. 10 models each with 100 fields) to real world projects.

+The current projects are:

+* `Mercury`.
+Copied from a production codebase, with modifications (mostly changing enums to `Text`).
+42 models.
+Features UUID primary keys, composite primary keys, and timestamp fields.

 The recommended testing procedure is: